Download CAC’s Guide to Services Brochure: CAC Guide To Services

 CAC is the issuing agency for the Washington County Food Bank Card Program.
 The food bank card may be used once a month at CAC’s food pantry or one of the approximately 10 other food pantries in Washington County that participate in the program.

-Download the CAC Washington County Food Pantry List: CAC Washington County Food Pantry List
+Download the CAC Washington County Food Pantry List: CAC Washington County Food Pantry Directory

 Housing Assistance Programs